-Of course, the simplest way to make money with arcade sticks is to become good at fighting games and win tournaments, which could earn you prizes.
-While that is simple in concept, it can be hard to actually win fighting game tournaments, especially the ones large enough to give big prizes.
-Thus, let us explore other options to make arcade sticks lucrative:
+Of course, the simplest way to earn with arcade sticks is to become good at fighting games and win tournaments, which could gain you prizes.
+While that is simple in concept, it can be hard to consistently win fighting game tournaments, especially the ones large enough to give big prizes.
+Plus, those tournaments will likely require travel by plane.
+Thus, let us explore other options to make arcade sticks lucrative.

 Selling Arcade Sticks and Parts